 In Unit 5, the quintessential case of the effects of toxic waste disposal on local communities and their responses to resulting contamination of fresh water is considered.
 Information about the case, that of Love Canal in upstate New York, facilitates understanding of the roles played by working class women and people of color, arguably some of the least powerful segments of some communities, in attending as best as possible to such injustices.

-- Lois Gibbs Videos:
+- Lois Gibbs Videos (links unavailable):

 - Lois Gibbs on Love Canal, Part I (10:10 min)